8 Fun, No Prep ESL Activities to

 Realizing the day before that you haven’t planned anything is worse.

 Lucky for you, I’ve stock piled a few simple no & low prep activities to get you through the first few days with secondary and the little dudes.
-And remember, they’re about as stoked to come back to school as you (IE, not at all), so there’s nothing wrong with keeping day one light and fun for all involved!
+And remember, they’re about as stoked to come back to school as you (ahem, not at all), so there’s nothing wrong with keeping day one light and fun for all involved!

 New Year Activities for Secondary

 Since I see each of my secondary groups just once a week, I often spread New Year activities over a couple of classes.
-The first class I focus on New Year’s history, traditions and what they did over the holidays, and the second week I focus on goals & objectives for the year to come.
+The first class I focus on New Year’s history, traditions and what they did over the holidays, and the second week I focus on goals & resolutions for the year to come.

 1. Two Truths & A Lie: Holiday Edition

 Works best with: High Beginners – Advanced (6º primary, all of ESO & bachillerato)

 If you’re feeling the effects of too much cava & cañas over the holidays, this is the easiest possible way to get started.
 You’re probably familiar with the game, but if not:

 - Warm Up: Tell students 3 things about what you did over the holidays, 2 of which are true and 1 which is invented.
 It should´t be obvious which is the lie.